seapagan/confoog/README.md

     spec.add_dependency 'confoog', '~> 1.0'

-Of course, currently we have not even reached version 1, so expect any and all of the API and interface to change!
+Of course, currently we have not even reached version 1, so leave off the version requirement completely.
+Expect any and all of the API and interface to change!

 [semver]: http://semver.org/
 [pvc]: http://guides.rubygems.org/patterns/#pessimistic-version-constraint